rodelcr/rodelcr.github.io/_pages/community.md

 </div>

-I have been very happy to contribute to STEAM Teaching at Arecibo (STAR) Academy, where we've worked on a range of presentations for middle-high schoolers to learn about modern and ancient astronomy.
+I have been very happy over the last several years to contribute to STEAM Teaching at Arecibo (STAR) Academy, where we've worked on a range of presentations for Puerto Rican middle and high schoolers to learn about modern and ancient astronomy.

 <div class="row mt-3">